christian-schlichtherle/service-wight/README.md

 2. The `Subject` interface needs to extend the [`Supplier`] interface.

 The second point may look like a constraint, but it's not:
-In fact, this design adds a level of indirection which allows you to locate services which `ServiceLoader` could not locate directly - like `String` in this case.
+In fact, this design adds a level of indirection which allows you to supply products which `ServiceLoader` could not locate directly on the classpath - like `String` in this case.

 ### Adding A Locatable Service Transformation

-Let's add a salutation for the located subject.
+Let's add a salutation for the supplied subject.
+For this we need a _locatable service transformation_, which is simply a unary operator on some product.
+A unary operator is simply a function where the input and output parameters have the same type.
 First, the service interface:

 ```java